Dutch colonisation of the Guianas: Dissolution

 The colony that remained was part of the Kingdom of the Netherlands until 1975, when it became independent as the Republic of Suriname.

 Geography

 Dutch Guiana covered the majority of the Guiana Shield, with its borders ranging from the Orinoco Delta in the northwest, the eastern banks of the Caroní River in the southwest, to the Marajó island of the Amazon River delta in the southeast.

 Culture

-Dutch Guiana developed a rich, multicultural society due to its history of colonization, slavery, and immigration.
+Dutch Guiana developed a rich, multicultural society due to its history of colonisation, slavery, and immigration.
 The population includes Creoles, East Indians, Maroons (descendants of escaped slaves), Javanese, Amerindians, and others.
 Languages like Dutch (official), Sranan Tongo (lingua franca), and various ethnic languages are spoken.
 The culture blends African, Asian, Indigenous, and European influences, evident in cuisine, music (e.g., kaseko), and festivals.